path-cc/path-cc.github.io/_events/2023-01-25-htcondor-osg.md

 - HTCSS and OSG Tutorials
 - State of the OSG
 - Campus  Services and Perspectives

+The **U.S. ATLAS and U.S. CMS high-energy physics projects** are also planning parallel OSG-related topics during the event for Wednesday, July 12.
+(For other attendees, Wedneday's schedule will also include parallel HTCondor and OSG tutorials and OSG Collaborations sessions.)

 For questions, please contact us at [events@osg-htc.org](events@osg-htc.org) or [htcondor-week@cs.wisc.edu](htcondor-week@cs.wisc.edu).